Wang Zhiyi: 2019

 In the 2019 season, Wang get into her first BWF World Tour final in Canada Open, losing to An Se-young.
-Wang won the U.S. Open as her first World Tour title whilst grabbing few more international tournaments such as Austrian Open, Belarus International, and second consecutive Malaysia International title.
+She then won the U.S. Open as her first World Tour title whilst grabbing few more international tournaments such as Austrian Open, Belarus International, and second consecutive Malaysia International title.
 Wang also add two more World Tour win with Indonesia Masters and Dutch Open.

-2022
+2022–2023

 2022 was not a good season for Wang as she did not won a single world tour, only making into the final in Indonesia Open and Singapore Open.
 Despite that, she won the women's singles title at the 2022 Asian Championships, which is the biggest title of her career.

-2023

-This season was worse than previous years as she did not win a single title in it.
+The 2023 season was worse than previous years as Wang did not win a single title in it.
 Only making as far as one final throughout the whole season in Arctic Open where she lost to Han Yue.

 2024

-Wang reached seven finals in the 2024 season, and won six titles including her second Asia Championships title by defeating her senior compatriot Chen Yufei in the final.
+Wang is set to shake up the women's singles competition in 2024, where she reached seven finals, and won six titles including her second Asia Championships title by defeating her senior compatriot Chen Yufei in the final.
 In the BWF World Tour, she won the Indonesia Masters, Malaysia Masters, Denmark Open, and clinched her first ever BWF World Tour Super 1000 in the home soil China Open.
 She then closed the season as a champion in the BWF World Tour Finals.
 Wang's defeat in the final was at the Korea Open, when she gave a walkover to Kim Ga-eun due to injury that she suffered.
 Wang also part of China winning team in the Uber Cup.
 She reached a career high of world number 2 in this season.